When I was young, my only idea of Belgium was Christelle Roelandts. The year was 1994. And my interest in Belgium began.

 On my way to Maison and Atelier Horta in September 2018, I got lost – but it was a happy and amazing experience seeing several art nouveau buildings all over the busy streets of Brussels.

-I made a vow to myself that I will return to Brussels and make sure to see the one last Horta: Hôtel van Eetvelde.
+I made a vow to myself that I will return to Brussels and make sure to see the one last Horta inscribed as UNESCO World Heritage Site: Hôtel van Eetvelde.
 Not to mention, I was told by a good friend from Gent that sometimes the current owners of the Solvay open its doors to visitors.
 I am hoping that on my next visit, I will be luckier.
 Or perhaps, do the risk – write the owner a letter and ask them about my fascination with Horta and art nouveau.
 They might allow me to see the Solvay in all its glory.